Updated Mar 02, 2026

 How has COVID-19 changed art tutorials and what should remain?

-The pivot online disrupted studio practice and the tacit elements of critique, yet it also broadened access to resources and contact options.
-Retain the effective elements: digital demonstrations, asynchronous feedback where appropriate and flexible booking that supports varied modes of study.
+The pivot to online delivery disrupted studio practice and the tacit elements of critique, yet it also broadened access to resources and contact options.
+Retain the effective elements: digital demonstrations, asynchronous feedback where appropriate, and flexible booking that supports varied modes of study.
 Blending in-person studio engagement with purposeful online touchpoints keeps critique immediate while protecting access for those with complex schedules.

 How do personal tutorials enhance art students’ development?